openmhealth/shimmer/README.md

 1. You must have a Java 7 or higher JDK installed.
 You can use either [OpenJDK](http://openjdk.java.net/install/) or the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 1. A running [MongoDB](http://docs.mongodb.org/manual/) installation is required.
-1. [Gradle](http://www.gradle.org/) is required to build the source code.
 1. [Maven](http://maven.apache.org/) is required to build and install Microsoft HealthVault libraries.
 1. You technically don't need to run the shim server UI, but it makes your life easier.
 If you're building the UI,
   1. [Node.js](http://nodejs.org/download/) is required.